Arthur D. Hirschfelder: Publications

 In 1910, Hirschfelder published Disease of the Heart and Aorta which was highly influential and regarded as the first complete monograph on the subject published in the United States.

 An Investigation of the Louse Problem by Arthur Douglass Hirschfelder and William Moore was published in 1919.

 "Clinical Manifestations of High and Low Plasma Magnesium- Dangers of Epsom salt Purgation in Nephritis" published in 1934.

 Awards and membership

 From 1912 on, Arthur Hirschfelder was considered a member of the American Association of Anatomists (AAA).
 The AAA, situated in Bethesda, Maryland, is a group focused on advancing anatomical sciences in health and diseases.

 In 1931, Arthur D. Hirschfelder was nominated for the Nobel Prize in Physiology and Medicine.

 Death and legacy

 In 1929 Arthur D. Hirschfelder developed a cardiovascular problem which inhibited his ability to work.
 He stayed at the University of Minnesota until 1942.
-Arthur D. Hirschfelder passed away on October 11, 1942 at the age of 63 in Minneapolis, Minnesota.
+Arthur D. Hirschfelder died on October 11, 1942, at the age of 63 in Minneapolis, Minnesota.